tst2005/love-network/README.md

 See: [network protocols](http://sebsauvage.net/comprendre/tcpip/protocols.pdf).

-I dreams to provide an easiest way to share game's data than all game's author should transform their game from solo to multi players.
+I dream to provide an easier way to share game's data that all game's author should transform their game from solo to multi players.

 ## Why network is so hard ?